 Assessment

 Assessment is an integral part of teaching and learning.
-It includes observations by teachers, questioning and discussions, marking of work and more formal standardised testing.
+It includes observations by teachers, questioning and discussions, oral and written feedback for learning and more formal standardised testing.

 We aim to encourage children to take responsibility for their learning by reviewing and reflecting upon what, and how, they have learned.
-Children assess their own learning and that of their peers informally and often through discussion.
-They are expected to respond to targets set by their teachers.
+Children are taught to assess their own learning and that of others.
+They are expected to respond to feedback and targets set by their teachers.

-Assessment isn’t about testing to determine whether a pupil has met an expected standard, but to provide reliable information so each child’s achievements can be celebrated and next steps planned.
+Assessment isn’t about testing to determine whether a pupil has met an expected standard, but to provide reliable information so each child’s achievements can be celebrated, challenges overcome and next steps planned.
 Teaching and learning activities are planned to build upon their abilities, challenge them to meet their next steps for learning and to support them when they find something difficult.

 How we Formally Assess Children